Why do some learning experiences stay burning in our brains and others fade into oblivion? Transformational learning is the key!

 —J. Scott Wagner, The Liberal’s Guide to Conservatives

 Traditional meetings don’t treat sessions as times to foster positive emotional learning experiences but as times to learn from lectures.
-At such meetings, positive emotional experiences are restricted to not-sessions-socials and not-sessions-entertainment.
+So, at such meetings, positive emotional experiences are restricted to not-sessions-socials and not-sessions-entertainment.
 The official learning opportunities are segregated from exactly the kind of environments that can make them inspirational and transformative.